 A– Art.
-Impressionist and romantic, still life and landscape, oil and pastel.
+Impressionist and romantic, still life and landscape, oil and pastel, homemade or art galleries.

-F –Family, of course.
+F –Family, groan.
+But obviously I think this.
 There’s no way to enjoy all the little things quite so easily when you have eyes of little ones to see this entire season through.

-I — Interests, passing or permanent, random or structured, we can pursue them all as homeschoolers.
+I — Interests, passing or permanent, random or structured, we can pursue them all as homeschoolers, parents and children alike.

-J — John Holt and John Taylor Gatto, two fellows that focus me on my homeschooling freedom.
+J — John Holt and John Taylor Gatto and Julie Bogarts, three homeschooling mentors who focus me on my homeschooling freedoms.

 O — Obvious Christmas gift ideas.
 Not scanning internet sites for endless hours.